 Nicholas and I were satisfied with the test piece and agreed on the standard of finish.
 We planned to keep in touch.

-Understated and considerate, the newly approved artwork was inspired by old photographs of a nearby pub.
-The font’s character evokes mid-twentieth century wall lettering.
-Confident in its simplicity, the lettering compliment The Shoregate’s style.
+Understated and considerate to the building’s era, the newly approved artwork was inspired by old photographs of a nearby pub.
+The type’s character evokes mid-twentieth century wall lettering.
+Confident in its simplicity, the lettering compliments The Shoregate’s interior style.

-Together with the illustration of a sailboat, the logo connects the signage to its location.
+Together with the illustration of a sailboat, the logo connects the signage to its coastal Fife location.

 The boat is a Fifie.
 A traditional Scottish fishing boat used by fishermen who lived and worked in Crail.
 Tastefully drawn, the illustration is a nod to the heritage of Crail and the east coast of Fife.